waterlinked/docs/docs/sonar-3d/sonar-3d-15-api.md

 # Integration API Sonar 3D-15

 ## Introduction
 The **Water Linked Sonar 3D-15** provides real-time 3D views of underwater environments using a low-bandwidth **Range Image Protocol (RIP1)**.
-This protocol efficiently transmits data such as 3D points or grayscale bitmaps over UDP multicast, enabling live visualization, analysis, or archival for later use.
+This protocol efficiently transmits data such as 3D points or grayscale bitmaps over UDP, enabling live visualization, analysis, or archival for later use.

+The Sonar 3D-15 also exposes a HTTP API for configuration and inspection of system state.

 A Python example implementation of the Sonar API is available on [github](https://github.com/waterlinked/Sonar-3D-15-api-example).